rtrppl/orgrr/readme.md

 `orgrr-add-to-project` appends the current line to an orgrr-project and includes a source-link to allow for follow-up.
 All links within this snippet are corrected to work in the new location.
 This function works for all org-files and the `orgrr-backlinks` buffer.

-`orgrr-open-project` provides quick access to all orgrr-projects.
+`orgrr-open-project` provides quick access to all orgrr-projects in all containers.

 ### orgrr-compile-sequence